doge95/cs5224-cloudformation/README.md

 $ make package
 $ make deploy
 ```
-To clean created resrouces and delete the stack in CloudFormation,
+To clean created resources and delete the stack in CloudFormation
 ```
 $ make clean
 ```